bliutwo/leetcode_sols/leetcode_memo.md

 v.erase(v.begin() + 1, v.begin() + 4);
 ```

-- what kind of problem is merging e-mail accounts?
+- what kind of problem is merging e-mail accounts, and how do you solve it?
   - graph problem: Draw an edge between two emails if they occur in the same account.
 The problem comes down to finding connected components of this graph.

 - What does it mean for a graph to be bipartite?
 How to determine if a graph is bipartite?